-Our industry - the meetings industry - depends on millions of people being flown around the world to attend meetings in temporary settings.
+The meetings and events industry depends on millions of people being flown around the world to meet in temporary settings.
 The consequence is a substantial carbon footprint.
-We see our necessary response as twofold; first, the industry must actively engage in reducing the carbon footprint of business events.
-Second, the meetings industry has an obligation to unfold the full potentials of business events.
+We see our necessary response as twofold; first, the industry must actively engage in reducing the carbon footprint of congresses and events.
+Second, the industry has an obligation to unfold the full potential of the meetings.

-To woo clients, attract the brightest talent and work with the best research partners in the future, progressive companies need a stronger purpose than merely generating short-term profit for their shareholders.
+To woo clients, attract the brightest talents, involve citizens, and work with the best research partners in the future, progressive companies need a stronger purpose than merely generating short-term profit for their shareholders.

-We live in a time, where the forms of knowledge production are undergoing massive changes due to the abundant availability of data, information and knowledge.
-We are moving towards an era characterized by collaboration, internationalization, interdisciplinarity, cross-sectorial alliances, openness and problem-focused research.
-In this era, events will become even more important as platforms for dissemination and sharing of information and network.
+We live in a time, where the forms of knowledge production are undergoing massive changes due to the abundant availability of data, information, and knowledge.
+We are moving towards an era characterised by collaboration, internationalisation, interdisciplinarity, cross-sectorial alliances, openness, and problem-focused research.
+In this era, meetings will become even more important as platforms for disseminating and sharing information and networking.